paulwizviz/go-web/README.md

 4. The scaffold is based on Go modules (i.e. Go11+)

+## Is there a sample app I can use?

+Yes.
+Follow the following steps:

+1. [build](./docs/Build.md) a production native app.

+2. Open an terminal and navigate to `./build/package/<platform of your choice>`.

+3. Activate the app `go-react` (for macOS and Linux) or `go-react` (for windows).
+By default the app will run require port 80 to be available.

+4. Assuming you have no problem with STEP 3, open a browser with url to `localhost`.

 ## How do I extend/modify my scaffold?

 Please refer to: